 And unlike traditional realtor-based exchanges, there's no set asking price for the home as part of Homeshake's process.
 They let the buyer and the seller work out the price based on a comp report Homeshake provides with information about recent home sales in the area, updates, renovations, and more.
 As such, the sellers don't feel pressure to raise or lower the price.
-Of course, if either the buyer or the seller wants guidance on the suggested price, Homeshake happily provides it.
+Estimates for similar homes in the neighborhood indicate a price range between $900,000 and $1,000,000.

 "I tell people it's peer to peer selling.
 You're selling to somebody who could possibly be your friend," Nancy says.
 Because the Graeters have lived in the home 21 years, have spent hundreds of thousands to maintain and update it, and have raised their two kids within its walls, the process of finding a new owner is so much more than a business transaction.